Last updated on May 19th, 2024 at 01:50 pm

 If you find the results of the inspection and there are a number of things wrong with the home, you can cancel the deal and only be out your option money.
 But you would still get your earnest money back, also known as the money deposit

-Now, if you waived the inspection, but you decided to have an inspection during the escrow period [which is smart by the way] and you discovered something wrong with the roof, and you backed out of the deal, yes you would lost your money deposit.
+Now, if you waived the inspection, but you decided to have an inspection during the escrow period and you discovered something wrong with the roof, and you backed out of the deal, yes you would lost your EMD.

 This is normally equal to 1% of the house purchase.